FREE book for all new clients:

 While accepting constructive feedback is difficult, it really does help you grow as a writer.
 A book critique is therefore an essential element of the book-writing process.

-The comprehensive book critique is the industry standard manuscript appraisal.
+The book critique is the industry standard manuscript appraisal.
 It gives you a clear picture of which areas you may want to develop and how you may take the book forward for publication.
 Sometimes a critique is abundantly positive, and the editor recommends, after a copy-edit, that an author submit the book to publishers and agents straight away; sometimes the editor tells an author that the book is unlikely to have a market, or has fatal flaws.
 Often, however, critiques fall somewhere in the middle, with commendations for good elements and recommendations for improving weaker areas.

 SAMPLE CRITIQUE To get a feel for The Book Specialist critique, take a look at the book critique example.

-BOOK CRITIQUE TERMS A comprehensive book critique costs £4 ($6.50) per 1,000 words for books of 50,000 words or more.
+BOOK CRITIQUE TERMS A book critique costs £4 ($6.50) per 1,000 words for books of 50,000 words or more.
 For shorter books, please get in touch for a tailored quote.